Trying not to overspend during the festive season can be very tricky. Take a look at our spending ‘dos and don’ts’ to help you stick to a budget

 With big shopping events like Black Friday, Cyber Monday and Christmas, the temptation to spend over the festive season can be too strong to resist.
 But, for many, this can lead to money struggles and mounting debt.
 According to National Debtline, more than one third of people in the UK paid for Christmas using overdrafts, credit cards and store cards in 2017, and millions of people started 2018 with a festive debt hangover.

-So, how can you make sure you avoid overspending and start the New Year in good financial shape?
+So, how can you make sure you avoid overspending and start a new year in good financial shape?

 Don't forget to planWrite a list of who you’re buying for, work out how much you can afford to spend on each person and try and stick to it.
 Last-minute impulse buys are often the most expensive and least appreciated, so it pays to plan ahead.